kaul-vineet/DriveSafe/README.md

 <img src="https://github.com/kaul-vineet/DriveSafe-sf/blob/master/images/MQTT.png">

+- Configure NODE-Red application by following steps below:
+  - Navigate to <a href="https://dashboard.heroku.com/"> Heroku Dashboard. </a>
+  - Open the Heroku application by clicking on application name.
-- Login into the Heroku App.
+  - Login into the NODE-Red application by clicking the **Open App** button on the .
   - Use NODE_RED_USERNAME & NODE_RED_PASSWORD as credentials.